anayarizwan/anayarizwan/README.md

 # 💫 About Me:
-Anaya Butt - Web Developer<br>I am a Web Developer specializing in creating modern, responsive, and user-friendly web applications using HTML, CSS, JavaScript, and Python.
+I am a Web Developer skilled in building responsive and intuitive web applications using HTML, CSS, JavaScript.
+I have hands-on experience in front-end development, optimizing websites for performance and accessibility.
+I thrive on turning client requirements into seamless, interactive digital experiences.

 ## 🌐 Socials: